European Sage

 A rich source of polyphenol compounds like rosmarinic acid and salvianolic acids, prevalent in flavonoids like luteolin, apigenin and quercetin, sage is also rich in a stimulating essential oil, with an array of terpenoids including thujone, camphor, 1,8-cineole, humulene and β-caryophyllene.
 Antioxidant diterpenes and triterpenes like carnosic acid and carnosol add to sage’s bioactive range.

 CARE: Do not take in epilepsy or at a medicinal level in hypertension or with a history of oestrogen-related disorder/cancer.
-Caution with diabetes.

 Harvest